 - Determining strategy, including reviewing and approving Dexus's business objectives and strategies to achieve them.
 These objectives inform the setting of performance targets for the Chief Executive Officer and the Group Management Committee members.
-Performance against these objectives is reviewed by the Board People & Remuneration Committee and is a primary input to the remuneration review of Group Management Committee members - Approving the annual business plan - Approving periodic market guidance - Approving the financial statements and disclosures - Approving significant acquisitions and divestments and major developments - Ensuring that Dexus has in place an appropriate Risk Management Framework (including a Risk Appetite Statement) to support Dexus's approach to risk - Ensuring that Dexus's fiduciary and statutory obligations to stakeholders (including third party clients, and capital partners) are met
+Performance against these objectives is reviewed by the Board People & Remuneration Committee and is a primary input to the remuneration review of Group Management Committee members - Overseeing strategy, including reviewing and approving Dexus's business objectives and plans to achieve them.
+These objectives inform the setting of performance targets for the Chief Executive Officer and the Group Management Committee members.
+Performance against these objectives is reviewed by the Board People & Remuneration Committee and is a primary input to the remuneration review of Group Management Committee members - Approving the annual business plan - Approving periodic market guidance - Approving the financial statements and disclosures - Approving significant acquisitions, divestments and developments - Ensuring that Dexus has in place an appropriate Risk Management Framework (including a Risk Appetite Statement) to support Dexus's approach to risk - Ensuring that Dexus's fiduciary and statutory obligations to stakeholders (including third party clients, and capital partners) are met - Overseeing Dexus's corporate culture and ensuring alignment with Dexus's stated values

-The Board is also responsible for appointing and monitoring the Chief Executive Officer and Company Secretaries and monitoring the performance of the Group Management Committee.
+The Board is also responsible for appointing and monitoring performance of the Chief Executive Officer, Company Secretaries and the Group Management Committee.